Smog-Olufolahan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 * A script that add /action to the PATH. /action should be the last directory the shell looks into when looking for a program: PATH=$PATH:/action
 ## 3. If the path be beautiful, let us not ask where it leads
 * A script that counts the number of directories in the PATH: echo $PATH | tr ":" "\n" | wc -l
+## 4. Global variables
+* A script that lists environment variables: printenv